PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-ConvertFrom-Html.md

 ## Specification

-The proposal is to create a new 'ConvertFrom-Html' cmdlet that will convert Html content using PowerShell core.

 - InputObject parameter
-  - Specifies the HTML strings to convert to Html objects.
+  - Specifies the HTML strings to convert to PSCustomObject objects.
 Enter a variable that contains the string, or type a command or expression that gets the string.
 You can also pipe a string to ConvertFrom-Html.
   - The InputObject parameter is required, but its value can be an empty string.
 When the input object is an empty string, ConvertFrom-Html does not generate any output.
 The InputObject value cannot be $Null.

 ### Syntax